asyed79gatech/Generative-AI-in-Healthcare-Processing-Patient-notes-using-LLMs/README.md

 ## Technologies Used
 **1- Python:** For data collection, preprocessing, and integration with LLMs.

-**2- Open-Source LLMs:** Llama 2, MPT, Falcon, and others for natural language understanding and extraction.
+**2- Open-Source LLMs:**
+- facebook/m2m100_418M for translation of non-enlgish patient notes into english as part of pre-processing

+- Mistral-7B-Instruct-v0.3 for extracting structured information from patient note by providing the note in the prompt as context

 **3- Libraries:**